Digitalization can either drive the transformation to sustainability or thwart it. For humanity to grasp the opportunities, policymakers must act.

-To address these issues, and in partnership with the German Federal Advisory Council on Global Change (WBGU), Future Earth and others, the ISC is developing a global charter on ‘Our Common Digital Future’.
+To address these issues, and in partnership with the German Federal Advisory Council on Global Change (WBGU), Future Earth and others, the ISC supported the development of a global charter on ‘Our Common Digital Future’.

 The charter contains three core elements: First, digitalization should be designed in line with the 2030 Agenda, and digital technology should be used to achieve the SDGs.
 Second, beyond the 2030 Agenda, systemic risks should be avoided, in particular by protecting civil and human rights, promoting the common good and ensuring decision-making sovereignty.
 Third, societies must prepare themselves procedurally for future challenges by agreeing, among other things, on ethical guidelines and ensuring future-oriented research and education

-Partners include: Earth League, Future Earth, Global Development Network, International Science Council (ISC), The South African Institute of International Affairs (SAIIA), Research and Information System for Developing Countries (RIS, India), Sustainable Development Solutions Network (SDSN), United Nations University, World in 2050.
+Partners for this work included: Earth League, Future Earth, Global Development Network, International Science Council (ISC), The South African Institute of International Affairs (SAIIA), Research and Information System for Developing Countries (RIS, India), Sustainable Development Solutions Network (SDSN), United Nations University, World in 2050.

 ✅ A virtual expert group meeting on the topic “Digital Transformation for the Implementation of the 2030-Agenda” was convened on 22-23 June 2020.
 It was led by the German Environmental Agency (UBA) and German Federal Advisory Council on Global Change (WGBU), in partnership with the ISC, UNDP, UNEP and Future Earth.